Author: Ameeba

 Conceptual Example Code

 Below is a conceptual example of how the vulnerability might be exploited.
-Please note that this is purely hypothetical and is intended to give a basic understanding of the vulnerability.
+This hypothetical HTTP request sends a malicious payload to the Node_RED server.

 Host: target.example.com